 Assets contributed to the PPP ® are invested within the pension fund set up for the plan.
 See Section 6 below for more details on pension investments.

-The Morneau Measures are designed, in part, to dissuade business owners from using the small business deduction and low corporate tax rate (15% in Ontario on the first $500,000) to invest passively any excess capital not required for the operations of their company.
+The Morneau Measures were designed, in part, to dissuade business owners from using the small business deduction and low corporate tax rate (12.2% in Ontario on the first $500,000) to invest passively any excess capital not required for the operations of their company.
 In addition to imposing conditions on dividend and income splitting with non-active family members, these measures claw back the $500,000 small business rate allowance on a 1:5 basis once passive investments exceed $50,000 in the operating company or any associated company (which would normally capture so-called “Holding” companies.)

 As such, it is well understood that registered pension plans are more generous from a tax assistance point of view than RRSPs.
 In this section, we review the various tax deductions available to a PPP ® member and his or her corporation, that are non-existent within the RRSP context.
 The tax deductions can be classified as ‘one-time’ deductions or ‘ongoing deductions’.
 Moreover, the deduction is claimed by the person making the contribution, thus some PPP ® contributions are personally tax deductible whereas others trigger corporate tax deductions.
 Since a corporation is taxed differently whether it is under the Small Business Deduction level (approx. $500,000) or above it, or if it is a personal service corporation, the level of tax assistance provided by these pension deductions will vary accordingly.

 The table below summarizes the additional tax deductions that PPP ®s offer to business owners beyond the tax assistance permitted under RRSPs:

 Who Claims the Deduction?

 Typical Amount of Deduction